 At the frame shop, the owner pulled the print from the frame and matting and lay the etching in its fully naked state, with nothing between it and me.
 I am naive about art.
 The photos posted online had barely captured the quality of the etchings.
 The “live” art was stunning.
 The glass had dimmed the depth and color of the etchings.
 The bare print had texture and deep vibrancy.
 I was told touching the picture wouldn’t damage it, and so I did, feeling the pattern left by the impression of the copper plate.

 The whole unpacking and unframing experience was so viscerally layered, at both tactile and emotional levels, that I started thinking about the prints I was buying and how meaningful they are.
-Jack, my grandmother’s friend, poured out emotions, or sometimes maybe he just worked, the way someone writes a memo or completes a job task.
-Then the print circulated in this small Jewish community in Chelsea, among friends and family, all with a certain webbed history, culture, and politics.
+Jack, my grandmother’s friend, poured out emotions, or maybe sometimes he just worked, laboring the way someone writes a memo or completes a job task.
+Then the print circulated in this small Jewish community in Chelsea, among friends and family, all with a certain and specific webbed history, culture, and politics.
 The man who sold some of these prints is the son-in-law of one of Jack’s friends.
 That means something too.
 The etching somehow traveled to Massachusetts and sat somewhere in the son-in-law’s residence, overlooking a family home for at least three decades.

 The print has a social and emotional investment.

 All “art” does have this investment, I suppose.
 We can quibble over definitions of art.
 We could dance with Walter Benjamin about the lost aura of art once it’s mass produced, and what the value of high and low art is.
 I certainly won’t begrudge anyone their tears over an Elvis on black velvet.